YTT MODULE 1 LEARNSHOP

-Hatha Yoga and meditation classes are offered regularly at Community Yoga Center at no cost about twenty times a week.
+Hatha Yoga and meditation classes are offered regularly at Community Yoga Center at no cost over twenty times every week.
 All regular practice opportunities are free and registration is not required.
 Please feel free to visit us for our weekly offerings – we would love to meet you.

 Meditation can be beneficial at any time of day, but there’s something beautiful about beginning the day mindfully with meditation.
 We do not advocate any particular method of meditation and our regular meditators practice a variety of meditation methods, including single-pointed concentration, open awareness meditation, and prayer.
 If you're new to meditation, focusing on your breath can be a beautiful starting point for your practice.